 In this type of environment, it can be all too easy to pin your hopes on quick, easy solutions.
 Solutions that will hopefully solve all your security problems in an instant, and there are plenty of solutions out there that are more than willing to offer it to you.

 “Automatically prevent breaches and stop attackers in real time”

 The buzzwords are numerous, but essentially the security hype is this; by buying this solution/piece of tech/service you are now protected and don’t have to worry about the security of it.

 Problem is, it’s not true.
 You can’t buy security, and nothing is ever 100% secure or ‘unhackable’.
 Determined hackers with the skills, time, resources and motivation will always find a way in eventually.
 In fact, making such claims only encourages attackers to have a go, showing that it was complete BS all along.

 These types of messages could be considered overhyped marketing or sales at best, and at worst, outright lies and snake oil salesmanship.
 You shouldn’t just take the hype on face value.

-Whilst nothing is ever ‘unhackable’, that isn’t an excuse not to take security seriously.
-Introducing any device, software, supplier or service to your network increases risk and it’s important to ensure that any addition you make is adequately secure before you decide to use it.
+Whilst nothing is ever ‘unhackable’, that isn’t an excuse for organisations not to take security seriously.
+Introducing any device, software, supplier or service to your network increases risk and it’s important to ensure (as fully as possible) that any addition meets your security requirements before you decide to use it.